ErdSavasci/FlipIt/README.md

 # FlipIt

+This repository is forked from https://github.com/phaselden/FlipIt and some changes are done on top of it.
+<br> If you encounter any problem while running the screensaver, please inform me.

+Original ReadMe content is as below:

 Flip Clock Screensaver.
 Inspired by [Fliqlo](http://fliqlo.com/).
 Fliqlo on Windows stopped working with a recent (Dec 2015?)
 Flash update which prompted this project.
 This project does NOT use Flash.

 ![Screenshot](screenshot.png)